Furtim/term_llm/README.md

 ./ai.sh --help
 ```

+## Safety Warnings

+The tool will warn you about potentially dangerous operations:

+1. **Destructive Commands**: Commands that could delete or overwrite data
+2. **System Operations**: Commands that affect system files or directories
+3. **Recursive Operations**: Commands that operate recursively on directories
+4. **Privileged Operations**: Commands that require elevated privileges

+When a dangerous command is detected:
+- The command is displayed with a warning
+- The original prompt is shown
+- The specific dangerous pattern is identified
+- You're advised to type the command manually if absolutely necessary

 ## How It Works

 1. The tool takes your natural language prompt
+2. Sanitizes the input to handle special characters
-2. Sends it to Ollama with a system prompt to generate shell commands
+3. Sends it to Ollama with a system prompt to generate shell commands
+4. Validates the generated command for safety
-3. Displays the generated command and asks for confirmation
+5. Displays the command and asks for confirmation
-4. If confirmed, executes the command
+6. If confirmed, executes the command
-5. Stores the interaction in history
+7. Stores the interaction in history

-## Safety Features

-- Commands are always shown for confirmation before execution
-- The LLM is instructed to output "UNSAFE" for potentially dangerous commands
-- Command history is maintained for auditing purposes

 ## History Storage